svylabs/trustlex/whitepaper.md

 ## Bitcoin Light Client

-While the exchange usecase doesn't require any incentive as the incentive to use the platform is to trustlessly perform the exchange.
-The exchange process assumes the availability of Bitcoin light client with updated Bitcoin block headers.
-To incentivse anyone to post Bitcoin block headers to smart contracts, the contract initially offers '42' TLX tokens, reducing by half every month, until the incentive reaches 0.01 TLX tokens.
-At which point, the incentive remains constant at 0.01 TLX tokens for every block submitted.
+While the exchange usecase doesn't require any incentive as the incentive to use the platform is to trustlessly perform the exchange, the exchange process assumes the availability of Bitcoin light client with updated Bitcoin block headers.
+To incentivse anyone to post Bitcoin block headers to smart contracts, the contract issues TLX tokens to anyone that submits block headers and the block gets confirmed.

 TLX tokens are used in the following scenario:
-- Users can burn their TLX tokens to redeem any fees collected by the offer book contracts.
+- Users can burn their TLX tokens to redeem any proportional fees collected by the offer book contracts.
 - Use the TLX tokens to vote on governance proposals
     * To create new Offer book contracts
     * To resolve any unresolved forks in Bitcoin header chain contracts

-This mechanism ensures, the Bitcoin light client is maintained by a community of participants.
+This mechanism ensures, there is enough incentive for community to participate in adding new Bitcoin block headers.

 ## Liquidity Providers